-Action #35: Ensure that measures are in place to facilitate the social, education and economic inclusion of cluster munition victims and survivors.
+Action #35: Ensure that measures are in place to facilitate the social, education and economic inclusion of cluster munition victims.

-The number of States Parties that report on efforts made to improve the socioeconomic inclusion of cluster munition victims.
-Action #36: Strengthen the inclusion and meaningful participation of cluster munition victims and survivors in the development of laws, policies and programmes relevant to them as well as encourage their participation in work under the Convention, taking into account gender, age, disability and other diversity factors.
+Action #36: Strengthen the inclusion and meaningful participation of cluster munition victims in the development of laws, policies and programmes relevant to them as well as encourage their participation in work under the Convention, taking into account gender, age, disability and other diversity factors.